UH System Policies and Procedures

 - 211. University Leadership Orientation

 - 212. Management of University Bond System (UBS)

 - 213. System and Campus Wide Electronic Channels for Communicating with Students

 - 214. Institutional Data Classification Categories and Information Security Guidelines

-- 216. Institutional Records Management and Electronic Approvals/Signatures
+- 216. Institutional Records Management

 - 217. HIPAA Policy